sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hardware-and-software-requirements-for-sharepoint-hybrid.md

 - An operational, on-premises Active Directory Directory Services (AD DS) domain.

 - An operational SharePoint Server farm.
-Services must be running on the local farm - farms with federated services are not supported.
+Services must be running on the local farm - farms with federated services aren't supported.
 For more information about setting up a farm, see [Install SharePoint Server](../install/install.md).

 - A [properly configured Microsoft 365 organization](configure-office-365-for-sharepoint-hybrid.md) that is provisioned with SharePoint in Microsoft 365 with one of the following subscription plans: E1 supports [Display hybrid federated search results in SharePoint Server](display-hybrid-federated-search-results-in-sharepoint-server.md) only, E3, or E4.